-9. FINANCIAL INSTRUMENTS AND RISK
+11. FINANCIAL INSTRUMENTS AND RISK

-The Company classified its financial instruments as follows: cash is classified as fair value through profit or loss; trade and other payables, and amounts due to related parties are classified as other financial liabilities and are measured at amortized cost.
-Information on certain types of financial instruments is included elsewhere in these financial statements as follows: trade and other payables (Note 4); and amounts due to related parties (Note 5).
+The Company classified its financial instruments as follows: cash is classified as fair value through profit or loss, receivables as loans and receivables, trade and other payables, and amounts due to related parties are classified as other financial liabilities and are measured at amortized cost.
+Information on certain types of financial instruments is included elsewhere in these financial statements as follows: receivables (Note 5); trade and other payables (Note 6); and amounts due to related parties (Note 7).

-The carrying amounts of cash, trade and other payables, and amounts due to related parties carried at amortized cost are considered a reasonable approximation of their fair values due to the relatively short period to maturity of these financial instruments.
+The carrying amounts of receivables, trade and other payables, and amounts due to related parties carried at amortized cost are considered a reasonable approximation of their fair values due to the relatively short period to maturity of these financial instruments.